Your subtotal today is $-.--. Taxes and shipping calculated at checkout.

-In 1940, O'Keeffe's Hawai'i paintings were exhibited at a An American Place in New York to critical acclaim, yet in the years since, they've only been displayed all together once.
-In the introduction to Georgia O'Keeffe's Hawaii, art historian Jennifer Saville asserts that, “O'Keeffe's nine-week sojourn in the Hawaiian Islands helped shape her career, bridging themes examined earlier to later subjects.
+In 1940, O’Keeffe’s Hawaiʻi paintings were exhibited at a An American Place in New York to critical acclaim, yet in the years since, they’ve only been displayed all together once.
+In the introduction to Georgia O’Keeffe’s Hawaiʻi, art historian Jennifer Saville asserts that, “O’Keeffe’s 9-week sojourn in the Hawaiian Islands helped shape her career, bridging themes examined earlier to later subjects.
 This heartwarming, informative read fills a gap in our knowledge about the life and work of this great artist.”

-Patricia Jennings Morriss grew up in Hawai'i.
-In her lifetime she has served on the boards of directors of numerous art and charitable organizations, managed macademia nut farms and general stores, and has been blessed with 5 children, 9 grandchildren, and 3 great-grandchildren.
+Patricia Jennings grew up in Hawaiʻi.
+In her lifetime she has served on the boards of directors of numerous art and charitable organizations, managed macadamia nut farms and general stores, and has been blessed with 5 children, 9 grandchildren, and 3 great-grandchildren.

 Maria Ausherman is an independent scholar interested in the history of preservation in the U.S., the history of photography, and the intersection of fine arts and documentation.

-Jennifer Saville served as Curator of Western Art at the Honolulu Academy of Arts in the 1990s, curating the only showing of Georgia O'Keeffe's Hawai'i paintings since 1940.
-She is coauthor of Finding Paradise: Island Art in Private Collections, Georgia O'Keeffe: Paintings of Hawaii, A Printmaker in Paradise: The Art and Life of Charles W. Bartlett, and The American Canvas.
+Jennifer Saville served as the curator of Western Art at the Honolulu Academy of Arts in the 1990s, curating the only showing of Georgia O'Keeffe’s Hawaiʻi paintings since 1940.
+She is coauthor of Finding Paradise: Island Art in Private Collections, Georgia O'Keeffe: Paintings of Hawaiʻi, A Printmaker in Paradise: The Art and Life of Charles W. Bartlett, and The American Canvas.

 hardcover | 124 pages | 9.5" x 10.375" | color